 On March 13, 2014, ClearPlay, Inc. ("ClearPlay") filed a complaint against DISH Network, our wholly-owned subsidiary DISH Network L.L.C., EchoStar, and its then wholly-owned subsidiary EchoStar Technologies L.L.C., in the United States District Court for the District of Utah.
 The complaint alleges willful infringement of United States Patent Nos.
 6,898,799 (the "799 patent"), entitled "Multimedia Content Navigation and Playback"; 7,526,784 (the "784 patent"), entitled "Delivery of Navigation Data for Playback of Audio and Video Content"; 7,543,318 (the "318 patent"), entitled "Delivery of Navigation Data for Playback of Audio and Video Content"; 7,577,970 (the "970 patent"), entitled "Multimedia Content Navigation and Playback"; and 8,117,282 (the "282 patent"), entitled "Media Player Configured to Receive Playback Filters From Alternative Storage Mediums."
-ClearPlay alleges that the AutoHop[TM] feature of our Hopper set-top box infringes the asserted patents.
+ClearPlay alleges that the AutoHopTM feature of our Hopper set-top box infringes the asserted patents.
 On February 11, 2015, the case was stayed pending various third-party challenges before the United States Patent and Trademark Office regarding the validity of certain of the patents asserted in the action.
 In those third-party challenges, the United States Patent and Trademark Office found that all claims of the 282 patent are unpatentable, and that certain claims of the 784 patent and 318 patent are unpatentable.
 ClearPlay appealed as to the 784 patent and the 318 patent, and on August 23, 2016, the United States Court of Appeals for the Federal Circuit affirmed the findings of the United States Patent and Trademark Office.
 On October 31, 2016, the stay was lifted.
-The trial has been set for January 25, 2021.
+On October 16, October 21, November 2, and November 9, 2020, DISH Network L.L.C. and DISH Technologies L.L.C. filed petitions with the United States Patent and Trademark Office requesting ex parte reexamination of the validity of, respectively, the 784 patent, the 799 patent, the 318 patent and the 970 patent; and on November 3, 2020, the United States Patent and Trademark Office granted the request for reexamination of the 784 patent.
+The trial has been reset for July 26, 2021.
 The report issued by ClearPlay's damages expert contends that ClearPlay is entitled to \$543 million in damages.